Welcome to the Acquisition Research Program

-Established in 2003, the Acquisition Research Program in the Graduate School of Defense Management (GSDM) at the Naval Postgraduate School has grown to a $4M annual reimbursable research program with over 1,800 published research products to date (see www.acquisitionresearch.net).
+Established in 2003, the Acquisition Research Program in the Graduate School of Defense Management (GSDM) at the Naval Postgraduate School is a defense-focused acquisition research program with over 2,100 published research products to date (see www.acquisitionresearch.net).

 Funding for the program comes from multiple DoD/DON sponsors interested in stimulating and supporting relevant acquisition research.
 Specifically, ARP sponsors are interested in graduate student research and scholarly research in academic disciplines that bear on public procurement policy and management at NPS and a variety of research organizations through a grants program.

 Specific goals for the APR where established at the inception of the program; they continue to be relevant today.
 These goals are: